Worst practices for social media customer service

 • Ignored all of the comments users left under their posts on other social media channels

-Chanel's homage to one of the most iconic perfumes turned into an absolute social media scandal simply because they didn't have a community management crisis plan.
-And on the other hand, their direct competitors thrived on it by replying to mentions.
+Chanel's homage to one of the most iconic perfumes turned into an absolute social media scandal simply because they didn't have a community management crisis plan or a good customer service team for that matter.

 a step by step social media checklist for community managers